luapower/llvm/llvm.md

 ## Binaries

-Because binaries are huge, they are released [separately].
-They should be unpacked in `csrc/llvm`:
+Binaries should be unpacked in `csrc/llvm`:

 	cd csrc/llvm
 	wget https://github.com/luapower/llvm/releases/download/3.5.0/install.linux64.zip
 	unzip install.linux64

-LLVM binaries should be as backwards compatible as the rest of luapower.
+LLVM binaries are as backwards compatible as the rest of luapower.
 Clang is built without ncurses on Linux for maximum portability.
-Note that MinGW-w64 is not yet fully supported by LLVM, so consider the mingw32/64 builds experimental for now (if problems are found, I'll switch to VS2013).
+Note that MinGW-w64 is not yet fully supported by LLVM, so consider the mingw32/64 builds experimental for now (if problems are found, I'll switch to a VS2013 build).

 ## Building